Time as a Control Dimension in Robot Learning

-First, the completion time of each agent is inherently uncertain.
-For example, the vehicle cannot anticipate how long the arm will take to transfer the object.
-Consequently, it must arrive early and wait, which can waste time and energy.
-Second, most existing methods lack a mechanism for online motion adaptation when timing requirements change.
-In our task, when the vehicle slows down or accelerates, the manipulator should correspondingly adjust its motion to synchronize the handover.
-Third, high reliability is essential for coordination under unexpected perturbations.
-Any failed recovery by one agent will cause a cascade delay for others.
-Traditional solutions depend on precise calibration and pre-defined synchronization logic, which are fragile to even minor deviations.

-As illustrated in Fig.~\ref{fig:Exp3_multi_agent} (A, B, and C), the vanilla policy was extremely sensitive to small variations.
-When the vehicle's scheduled arrival time was modified, the manipulator often released the box too early or too late, causing handover failure.
-When random disturbances occurred, such as external pushes, the arm failed to recover, and the entire collaborative sequence collapsed.
-These failures stemmed from the policy's bias toward disturbance-free trajectories learned during training without explicit time awareness, leaving no capacity for adaptive re-scheduling.

-The time-aware policy resolved these issues by explicitly reasoning about remaining time at every control steps.
-This naturally enabled two cooperative capabilities.
-First, the time-aware policy continuously reported its remaining-time estimate to the vehicle to allow the vehicle to plan its approaching speed.
-Second, it adapted to updated schedules in real time, even when the vehicle's arrival time changed mix-execution.

-We varied the vehicle's travel duration between 5\,s and 10\,s per episode and found that the time-aware policy remained strictly punctual with an average delivery deviation of only 0.43\,s (Fig.~\ref{fig:Exp3_multi_agent} (A, B, and C), Table~\ref{tab:box_delivery_quant}).
-In contrast, the vanilla policy succeeded in only 2/10 trails and showed deviations exceeding several seconds.
-The time-aware policy's punctuality ensured accurate and predictable object handover without any additional synchronization logic.
+We varied the vehicle's travel duration between 5\,s and 10\,s per episode.
+The vanilla policy was highly sensitive to these schedule changes and often released the object either too early or too late, causing handover failure (Fig.~\ref{fig:Exp3_multi_agent}(A,B)).
+In contrast, the time-aware policy explicitly reasoned about the remaining time at each control step and adapted online when the arrival time changed during execution.
+Across these 5--10\,s schedules, the time-aware policy succeeded in all 10/10 trials with an average timing deviation of 0.43\,s, whereas the vanilla policy succeeded in only 2/10 trials (Table~\ref{tab:box_delivery_quant}).

-We next tested whether time awareness also enhances recovery under unforeseen perturbations.
-Fixing the delivery deadline to 7.5\,s, we randomly applied external pushes to the box object as the gripper approached (Fig.~\ref{fig:Exp3_multi_agent}(D)).
-Despite the disturbance, the time-aware policy first executed a smooth re-grasp and subsequently accelerated to compensate for lost time, maintaining the same final schedule.
-Quantitatively, the time-aware policy achieved 7/10 successful recoveries with an average deviation of 0.45\,s, while the vanilla policy failed in all disturbed trials (Table~\ref{tab:box_delivery_quant}).
+We then tested recovery under perturbation.
+Fixing the delivery deadline at 7.5\,s, we applied random external pushes to the box while the gripper approached it (Fig.~\ref{fig:Exp3_multi_agent}(C)).
+The vanilla policy failed in all disturbed trials, reflecting a strong dependence on disturbance-free trajectories learned during training.
+By contrast, the time-aware policy re-established contact through a smooth re-grasp and then accelerated to compensate for the lost time, achieving 7/10 successful recoveries with an average timing deviation of 0.45\,s (Table~\ref{tab:box_delivery_quant}).